-The Place: La Verdette, a modest country mansion near Avignon, the city of medieval Papacy, in Southern France.
-The Time: the end of August, 1903, five months before the Russian Fleet was attacked at Port Arthur by the Japanese Fleet, and sixteen months before the First Russian Revolution broke out.
-So, in August 1903, the era of the French Revolution drew to a close.
-And truly, this era was embodied in the old man at La Verdette who filled the last days of his life with sublime conversations on three topics: Freedom, Justice, and the Fall of France.
-That sage was Charles Renouvier, "the director of French conscience for a quarter of a century", "the inspirer and teacher" and converter of William James.
+The place: La verdette, a modest country mansion near Avignon, the city of medieval Papacy, in southern France.
+The time: the end of August, 1903, five months before the Russian fleet was attacked at Port Arthur by the Japanese fleet, and sixteen months before the First Russian Revolution broke out.
+So, in August 1903, the ideas of the French Revolution drew to a close.
+And truly, their era was embodied in the old man at La Verdette who filled the last days of his life with sublime conversations on three topics: Freedom, Justice, and the Fall of France.
+That sage was Charles Renouvier, "the director of French conscience for a quarter of a century," "the inspirer and teacher" and converter of William James.

 Renouvier was 88 years old.
 On his deathbed, he confessed his sadness: "The French may cease to be a nation; a Prussian General may come to rule them.
-We await the beginning of an intellectual and moral decadence which will lead us quickly to a new night of the spirit as well as of the heart (Prat 255)."
-"Hechanisms and gadgets made by the work of man will make life easier, and will make man the worker proud of himself; no serious literary, philosophical, scientific culture will remain.
+We await the beginning of an intellectual and moral decadence which will lead us quickly to a new night of the spirit as well as of the heart. . .
+Mechanisms and gadgets made by the work of man will make life easier, and will make man the worker proud of himself; no serious literary, philosophical, scientific culture will remain.
 This night may last long."
-William James proposed the Frenchman who thus spoke on the last day of his life, as a candidate for the Prussian Academy of the Sciences.
+William James had proposed that this Frenchman who thus spoke on the last day of his life should be a candidate for the Prussian Academy of the Sciences.
 For James recognized Renouvier as the dean of European thinkers.